paulscherrerinstitute/rpmpackages_ui/README.md

 For the local setup to work properly, the following env variables can (or must be set):

-- RPM_PACKAGES_DIRECTORY: Place where your files and rpmpackages are located (ℹ️ - this field is required when running docker-compose
+- RPM_PACKAGES_DIRECTORY: Place where your files and rpmpackages are located.
+> ℹ️ The .repo_cfg Files must be direct children of the path.
+The backend can handle a list of directories, so if multiple folders should be searched through, they must be seperated by a `semicolon`: `RPM_PACKAGES_DIRECTORY=C:\PathOne;C:\PathTwo`
 - RPM_PACKAGES_CONFIG_ENDING: Ending of the configuration-files (defaults to ".repo_cfg")
 - RPM_PACKAGES_INTERNAL_BACKEND_URL: Specifies the location of the backend (defaults to "http://localhost:8000")
 - RPM_PACKAGES_PUBLIC_BACKEND_URL: Specifies the public location of the backend (when setting up locally, the actual URL and when running via NGINX then the URL path (ex. `/api` for the path: https://host_name/api))